-Hysterectomy and oophorectomy may be sought to reduce gender dysphoria.
-Hysterectomy and oophorectomy are gynecological procedures which can be performed by laparoscopic surgery (minimally invasive surgery) or open technique (abdominal hysterectomy)
+Hysterectomy and oophorectomy may be sought to reduce gender dysphoria are gynecological procedures which can be performed by laparoscopic surgery (minimally invasive surgery) or open technique (abdominal hysterectomy)

 The newest technique instead of a large incision to be a few tiny incisions are made through, which thin instruments are passed.
 This new technique significantly reduces scaring, pain, healing time, blood loss and duration of hospital stay when compare to open technique.

-A transverse incision is made through the abdominal wall, usually above the pubic bone, as close to the upper hair line of the individual's lower pelvis as possible, similar to the incision made for a caesarean section,approximately 4-5 cm.
-This technique allows doctors the greatest access to the reproductive structures and is normally done for removal of the entire reproductive complex.
+A transverse incision is made through the abdominal wall, usually above the pubic bone, as close to the upper hair line of the individual's lower pelvis as possible, similar to the incision made for a caesarean section approximately 4-5 cm long.
+This technique allows surgeon the greatest access to the reproductive structures and is normally done for removal of the entire reproductive complex.
 Abdominal hysterectomy is the most common method.
 The recovery time for an open hysterectomy is 4–6 weeks

 3. Subsequently the vaginal or V technique: